 Since 1995, however, the industry has been in a gradual decline.
-In 1997, the number of thoroughbred foals fell to around 8,000, and its number in 2012 was just about 6,800 the ninth consecutive year of decline.
+In 1997, the number of thoroughbred foals fell to around 8,000, and its number in 2016 was just about 6,900.

 Bloodstock Sales in Japan are conducted by the Japan Bloodhorse Breeders' Association (JBBA) in cooperation with various local breeders' associations, and by the Japan Racing Horse Association (JRHA) who conducts the famous public auction, "JRHA Select Sale."
 As the number of thoroughbreds born decreases, horses are sold at a higher price at the sales, and the number of unsold racehorses has gradually begun to decrease.